asicdv/hw_interview_questions/solutions/arithmetic/increment/README.md

 increment-by-1 function on the input vector.
 It remains up for debate whether the advantage that such logic would have over the inference of a traditional full-adder.
-Additionally, the complexity of the resultant code obscures the fact that it computes a trivially and well-known function.
+Additionally, the complexity of the resultant code obscures the fact that it computes a trivial and well-known function.
 In this case, it would almost always be advisible for the logic designer to write a simple increment function and all synthesize to infer the most efficient structure at the gate-level.